JayBirddy/Middlebury-ML-Class-Proj/README.md

 patient and prognosis details (historically and upon discharge) to output a probability per patient.
 Evaluation will be based on a focus for "clinical intervention" and so we will be focusing on sensitivity and precision/PPV as the main evaluation tools.
-Further nuance will be need to be gauged and specified as the fundamental questions posed by the metrics above are: "Are we actually catching the patients who will be readmitted?" and "Are the patients flagged worth the clinical team's time?" respectively and they are in tension will each other.
+Further nuance will be need to be gauged and specified as the fundamental questions posed by the metrics above are: "Is the model actually catching the patients who will be readmitted?" and "Are the flagged patients
+worth the clinical team's time?" respectively and they are in tension will each other.

 # Motivation and Question
 We have public health data for which predictive models would help us give better decisions and resource management tasks.

+In the current feild of medecine, there are many exterior factors that can play into a patient's discharge.
+While there isn't much we can do about a patient's cooperation, a hospital's funding, or Insurance-related factors, what we can do is try to implement a system that promotes precautionary and preventive measure for many patients.

 # Planned Deliverables
 - Python package containing code for algorithms and analysis as well as documentation.